XZVB12/Cobalt-Strike-4.0-5-December-Fix/README.md

 * The .class files in this repository are compiled for java 13, if you are using a different version of java recompile the files using the source code.

 #### Compilation:
-* Place the .java files next to the cobaltstrike .jar file and run the javac -classpath cobaltstrike.jar command name.java
+* Place the .java files next to the cobaltstrike .jar file and run the javac -classpath cobaltstrike.jar name.java command.

 Everything should work without problems, if you have errors let me know.
 All the best